tinytone/Minimal-Api/README.md

 # Performance Testing

 Use [Nbomber](https://github.com/PragmaticFlow/NBomber) to test performance between the API and MVC projects:

+>Very simple load testing framework for Pull and Push scenarios.
+It's 100% written in F# and targeting .NET Core and full .NET Framework.

 Note: Nick Chapsas talks about NBomber in [this](https://www.youtube.com/watch?v=mwHWPoKEmyY&t=143s) video.